joshcanhelp/josh-to-11/input/symlinked/posts/2011-01-13-thoughts-on-web-design-and-development-pricing.md

 ---
-title: "Thoughts on web design and development pricing"
+title: Thoughts on web design and development pricing
-excerpt: ""
+excerpt: 'When you contact someone like me to design your site or code up an email or put together a WordPress blog, you generally have two ways to pay for this service: by the hour or by the project.'
-modified: 2016-04-03 02:32:59
+modified: 2016-04-03T02:32:59.000Z
-tags: ["Design", "Money", "Software Engineering", "About JoshCanHelp"]
-featured_img:
 wpid: 1750
+tags:
+  - Design
+  - Money
+  - Software Engineering
+  - About JoshCanHelp
+featured_img: null
 ---